FPDI ROBOTICS PROGRAM

-The First Nations Robotics Pilot Project was a career exploration pilot to expose First Nations youth to possible careers in IT, programming, STEM concepts, and related careers.
+The FPDI Robotics Workshop is a career exploration program to expose First Nations youth to possible careers in IT, programming, STEM concepts, and related careers.
 With only 77,000 IT graduates in 2016/2017, and 216,000 IT jobs to fill by 2021, more people are needed in this area of expertise.

 Social Skills Learned

 Stem Learning Concepts